Hostinger Review 2026: Is It Still the Best Budget Web Host?

 Pricing

-Hostinger's pricing is one of its biggest selling points — and also the source of most complaints.
-The advertised rates are genuinely low, but they require a 48-month (4-year) commitment.
+Hostinger's pricing is both its biggest selling point and the biggest source of complaints.
+The advertised rates are genuinely cheap, but they require a 48-month (4-year) commitment.
 Monthly and annual billing costs significantly more.

-Here's the current pricing breakdown as of February 2026:
+Here's the current breakdown as of February 2026:

 | Plan | 48-Month Price | 12-Month Price | Monthly Price | Websites | Storage | Key Extras |